-In 2018, the Baldy Center celebrated its 40th Anniversary.
+In 2018, The Baldy Center celebrated its 40th Anniversary.
 To help commemorate this anniversary, The Baldy Center commissioned Luke Hammill, a Buffalo-based journalist and writer (and UB alumnus) to chronicle the Center’s history, from its foundation as a socio-legal research institute in 1978 to its development into a wide-ranging facilitator of multidisciplinary research, writing and events at UB and beyond.

 We launched this book in Fall 2018 in tandem with the Law School's annual Mitchell Lecture, presented by Professor John Braithwaite of The Australian National University, on November 9.
 The talk was complemented November 10, by a day-long Baldy conference, "Tempering Power".

-The anniversary monograph, 40 Years at the Baldy Center: A Law and Society Hub in Buffalo, is available for download as a pdf using the link, below.
-To request the monograph be sent directly to you, give us a call at 716-645-2102, or send your request via email, email@example.com
+The anniversary monograph, 40 Years at The Baldy Center: A Law and Society Hub in Buffalo, is available for download as a pdf using the link, below.
+To request the monograph be sent directly to you, give us a call at 716-645-2102, or send your request via email, firstname.lastname@example.org

-The Baldy Center for Law & Social Policy might not exist if the University at Buffalo School of Law hadn’t made the audacious decision at the dawn of the 1970s to hire as its dean a man who was not a lawyer.
+The Baldy Center for Law and Social Policy might not exist if the University at Buffalo School of Law hadn’t made the audacious decision at the dawn of the 1970s to hire as its dean a man who was not a lawyer.